deepkakadiya7/Detecting-Blindness-with-Deep-Learning/README.md

 Diabetic retinopathy (DR) is one of the leading causes of vision loss.
 Early detection and treatment are crucial steps toward preventing DR.
 This project considers DR detection as an **ordinal classification task** and aims to develop a deep learning model that predicts the severity of DR based on a patient's retina photograph.

-This project was completed under the [Udacity ML Engineer Nanodegree](https://confirm.udacity.com/LMMJDA7C).
 We utilize data from the [APTOS 2019 Blindness Detection competition](https://www.kaggle.com/c/aptos2019-blindness-detection/data) hosted on Kaggle.

-📄 For a detailed walkthrough, check the [project blog post](https://kozodoi.me/python/deep%20learning/computer%20vision/competitions/2020/07/11/blindness-detection.html).
-You can also find a complete PDF description of the project in `report.pdf`.

----

 ## 🗂️ Project Structure